Other Specified Eating Disorder

 (previously known as Eating Disorder Not Otherwise Specified, or EDNOS)

 Some people have many but NOT ALL of the symptoms of anorexia nervosa, bulimia nervosa, or binge-eating disorder.
-For example, a woman starts fasting and loses a large amount of weight.
-She is very worried about her current weight, and distressed that she may gain weight.
-She has an eating disorder.
-But, she is still within the normal-weight range, so she doesn’t have anorexia nervosa.
-She will be diagnosed with atypical anorexia nervosa, which is one of the other specified eating disorders included in the DSM-5.
+For example, a person starts fasting and loses a large amount of weight.
+They are very worried about their current weight, and distressed that they may gain weight.
+They have an eating disorder.
+But, they are still within the healthy weight range for their age/height, so they don’t meet the diagnostic criteria for anorexia nervosa.
+They will be diagnosed with atypical anorexia nervosa, which is one of the other specified eating disorders included in the DSM-5.
 Many of the people treated for eating disorders in BC have a diagnosis of an “other specified” eating disorder.

 - atypical anorexia nervosa – Someone who has all the symptoms of anorexia nervosa, but is not considered to be underweight